mehtamohit013/FedBase/to-do.md

 - [X] Add support for spliting data into train,test and validation to data processing

-- [ ] Updated README to include pythonpath for webots and SUMO
+- [X] Updated README to include pythonpath for webots and SUMO

-- [ ] Configure webots world and osm net file for chicago
+- [X] Configure webots world and osm net file for chicago

+- [ ] add argparse to main.py for base station selection